Quảng Ngãi province: Agriculture, forestry, fishing

-Despite its large agricultural area, Quảng Ngãi's agricultural GDP is low compared to other provinces in the region.
+Quảng Ngãi's agricultural GDP is lower compared to other provinces in the region.
 Rice cultivation takes up the largest area, concentrated around Quảng Ngãi City.
 381,200t of rice were harvested in 2007.
-Other important crops include sugar-cane, peanuts, and coconuts.
-There is a large number of cattle in the province (287,800 in 2007), mostly in the northwest and southwest.
+Other crops include sugar-cane, peanuts, and coconuts.
+There is a number of cattle in the province (287,800 in 2007), mostly in the northwest and southwest.